monsoonmaelstrom/book2/book2.md

 “Yes,” Alex and I both say simultaneously.

-“All of our blood is still inside our bodies.
+“All of our blood remains inside our bodies.
 It could have been worse,” I tell him.
 “Gods, I hate her,” I mutter.

 “Come on,” Liam says to Alex.
 “I’ll help you get him to your room.”